okfn/opendataeditor/portal/content/docs/contributing/development.md

   order: 1
 ---

-Open Data Editor uses a client/server architecture.
+Open Data Editor uses a client/server architecture wrapped into a desktop application.
 As a server, we use a Python codebase that uses [frictionless-py](https://framework.frictionlessdata.io/) for data and metadata processing.
 As a client, we use this codebase written in TypeScript that uses React for components and Zustand for state management.
+As a desktop wrapper, we use Electron for NodeJS.

 ## Prerequisites

 To start working on the project:

 - Python 3.10+
-- Node 16+
+- Node 18+

 ## Enviroment